24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 The mediation process for a personal injury case in Arkansas typically involves the following steps:

 • Notifying all relevant parties of your desire to enter into mediation.
 The relevant parties include everyone who is a party to the claim or lawsuit and might include a judge.
-In some instances, courts actually order parties involved in a dispute to enter into mediation.
+Sometimes, courts order parties involved in a dispute to enter into mediation.

 • Both sides present their opening statements in the session.